ArshRai17/cool-anemone/content/posts/brew-perfect-darjeeling-tea.md

 canonical_url: lorem-ipsum
 layout: post
 ---
-> Life is too short to drink bad tea!

 There are a few things in my life that I cannot live without, and Darjeeling tea is one of those delights.

 The process of brewing a perfect cup of Darjeeling tea is simple, as long as you have the right tools.
 You will need:

 *   Second flush Darjeeling tea (Sorry, I only drink the second flush!)

 *   Temperature control kettle or a thermometer.
 I use Cusintart's

 *   Teaspoon